 - To close the session, let go of the visualization, and simply keep repeating the phrases for a few more minutes.
 Each time you do so, you are transforming your old, hurtful relationship to yourself, and are moving forward, sustained by the force of kindness.

-Common Questions About Mindfulness Meditation Answered
+Frequently Asked Questions About Mindfulness Meditation, Answered

 When you’re new to meditation, it’s natural for questions to pop up often.
 These answers may ease your mind.